A Vector Monotonicity Assumption for Multiple Instruments: Setup

 \subsection{Notions of monotonicity}

 It is well-known that when treatment effects are heterogeneous, Assumption 1 alone is not sufficient for instrument variation to identify treatment effects.
-The seminal LATE model of \citet{Imbens2018} introduces the additional assumption of monotonicity: \begin{assumption*}[IAM (traditional LATE monotonicity)] For all $z, z' \in \mathcal{Z}$: $P(D_i(z) \ge D_i(z'))=1$ or $P(D_i(z) \le D_i(z'))=1$. \end{assumption*} I follow the terminology of MTW and henceforth refer to this as Assumption IAM, or ``Imbens and Angrist monotonicity''.
-As pointed out by \citet{Heckman2004}, IAM can be thought of as a type of uniformity assumption: it states that flows of selection into treatment between $z$ in $z'$ move only in one direction, whichever direction that is.
+The seminal LATE model of \citet{Imbens2018} introduces the additional assumption of \textit{monotonicity}: \begin{assumption*}[IAM (traditional LATE monotonicity)] For all $\mathbf{z}, \mathbf{z'} \in \mathcal{Z}$: $D_i(\mathbf{z}) \ge D_i(\mathbf{z}')$ for all $i$ or $D_i(\mathbf{z}) \le D_i(\mathbf{z}')$ for all $i$. \end{assumption*} I have referred to IAM as ``LATE monotonicity'' in the introduction, but for the remainder of the paper I follow MTW and call it IAM for short (for ``Imbens and Angrist monotonicity'').